 When I am not at the front desk, you will usually find me at home tending to my ever-growing plant collection—or doting on my beloved lizard babies (they definitely run the place).
 I am an avid reader with a soft spot for independent bookstores—The Well-Read Moose and Barnes & Noble know me well!
 I also love spending time with my family, going on bike rides, and finding new adventures with my brothers.

 I am currently a student at Lewis Clark Community College, and I will be continuing my education at Eastern Washington University to pursue a degree in Environmental Science.
 Giving back is important to me, and I enjoy volunteering in environmental clean-up efforts and humanitarian service projects.
-Whether in nature, the classroom, or the community, I’m passionate about making a positive impact.
+Whether in nature, the classroom, or the community, I am passionate about making a positive impact.

 Becoming a therapist has been a dream of mine for a long time.
 My therapy journey was fueled by a deep desire to create a space where people feel heard and supported.